Before Your Session

 • You should only use an oil-free moisturizer and an eye cream prior to your session and do not use any sunscreen with white residue.

 • Do consider having a professional do your make up for you.
-We can recommend one of our great artists that can meet you at the studio.
+I can recommend one of our great artists that can meet you at the studio.

 • Moisturize your face and lips - starting a few days beforehand if this isn’t part of your regular routine.
 You don’t want flakey or dry skin on your face.